flutter-tizen/tizen_interop/packages/callbacks/README.md

   'device_changed_cb', Pointer.fromFunction(_batteryChanged));
 ```

+The native function type to be used in `callbacks.register<>()` can be obtained by checking
+the definition of related callback type - the `device_changed_cb` in this case.

 5. Pass the obtained callback pointer and user data to Native API set/add callback function:
 ``` dart
 ret = tizen.device_add_callback(